Gordon Anderson (sculptor): Marriage to Locke

 Anderson married Sondra Locke on September 25, 1967, at the First Presbyterian Church in Nashville, Tennessee, in what has been described as a marriage of convenience.
-There was no honeymoon for the newlyweds because Locke was filming The Heart Is a Lonely Hunter.
-Anderson and Locke never had children.
+There was no honeymoon for the newlyweds due to Locke's ongoing filming commitments for The Heart Is a Lonely Hunter.
+Anderson and Locke never had children, with Locke declaring in a 1969 interview that she didn't want any.
 They had an open marriage and both spouses engaged in long-term extramarital relationships.
-(Note: He is a former de facto co-husband of Clint Eastwood, with whom his late wife resided for 14 years.)
 In 1989, Locke stated that their marriage had never been consummated, and in 1996, she confirmed that Anderson was gay.
 The pair remained married until Locke's death on November 3, 2018.
 Locke left an estate worth $20 million (equivalent to $25.6 million in 2025), which Anderson inherited.